 The same printout service is used to provide an expression of our thanks when you send us useful feedback to improve the contents of the database of tower bell sites.

-Those who are technologically curious can read an explanation of how we maintain this Website.
+Those who are technologically curious can read an explanation of how this Website is maintained.

-If you used the first link after the quick reference list at the top of this page to get to this Table of Contents, then you can add this link to your hotlist (or set a bookmark) in your browser now.
+If you used the first link after the quick reference table at the top of this page to get to this Table of Contents, then you can add this link to your hotlist (or set a bookmark) in your browser now.
 (If you didn't, then use the one in the previous sentence!)
-This will make it easy for you to keep just this one item on your hotlist (or among your bookmarks) and still reach quickly any page which you want to revisit later.
+This will make it easy for you to keep just this one item on your hotlist (or among your bookmarks) and still reach quickly any page in this Data section which you want to revisit later.